dbos-inc/dbos-nest/README.md

 # Nest x DBOS

-This Sample app shows how to use DBOS workflows with a nest.js app following the controller/service/module.
+This Sample app shows how to use DBOS workflows with a nest.js app, specifically allowing you to transform existing `Injectable` services into reliable DBOS workflows.

 First, configure main.ts to start DBOS (optionally register the nest application to attach the DBOS tracing middlewares):